Mortgage Relief and Mortgage Assistance Grants | 2025

 Mortgage relief seeks to provide homeowners with temporary or permanent solutions to avoid foreclosure, allowing them to minimize their financial losses while either staying in their homes or paying off their home loans.

-You can find mortgage relief through state and federal government programs, non-profit organizations that specialize in housing assistance, and services offered directly by lenders or mortgage servicers.
+You can find mortgage assistance grants and mortgage relief options through state and federal government programs, non-profit organizations that specialize in housing assistance, and services offered directly by lenders or mortgage servicers.

-Your first stop in exploring mortgage relief options, whether at the federal or state level, should be the Department of Housing and Urban Development (HUD).
+Your first stop in exploring mortgage assistance grants, whether at the federal or state level, should be the Department of Housing and Urban Development (HUD).
 HUD.gov is a valuable resource that maintains a comprehensive list of HUD-approved housing agencies in every state.

 Speak with a lender about your options.
 Start here